 Install AI Models

-To run workflows locally, install some AI models:
+To run workflows with local AI models:

 Troubleshooting Installation